Billionaire Profile

 In-Depth Profile

-Daryl Allan Katz was born on May 31, 1961, in Edmonton, Alberta, Canada.
-His father, Barry Katz, was a pharmacist who owned drug stores, which inspired Daryl's future endeavors.
-He attended the University of Alberta, earning a Bachelor of Arts degree in 1982 and a law degree in 1985.
+Daryl Allan Katz was born in Edmonton, Alberta, Canada, on May 31, 1961.
+His father, Barry Katz, was a pharmacist who owned Value Drug Mart, which inspired Daryl's interest in the pharmacy business.
+He attended the University of Alberta, where he earned a Bachelor of Arts degree in 1982 and a law degree in 1985.

 Philanthropy